improntus/module-mach-pay/README.md

 Configure the MachPay API credentials in Stores -> Configuration -> Sales -> Payment Methods.

+## Check the type of configuration that the merchant's Machpay account has
+if it has MatchPay with automatic confirmation
+- Verify that the configuration located in Store/Configuration/Sales/Payment Method/Mach is set to Yes

+if it has MatchPay with manual confirmation
+- Verify that the configuration located in Store/Configuration/Sales/Payment Method/Mach is set to No

 ## Payment Process

 1. Upon placing an order, a QR code is displayed for MachPay payment.